madskristensen/WebEssentials2013/CONTRIBUTING.md

 > 2. This is the second step
 > 3. Further steps, etc.
 >
-> `<url>` - a link to the project/file uploaded on cloud storage or other publically accessible medium.
+> `<url>` - a link to the project/file uploaded on cloud storage or other publicly accessible medium.
 >
 > Any other information you want to share that is relevant to the issue being
 > reported.
 This might include the lines of code that you have identified as